An Unknown Illness, An Uncertain Future, An Unbreakable Spirit: A Journey Through Young Adult Cancer

 “Everyone is trained so well – and so compassionate – that I really believed that I was going to get the best care there.”

 Erica would come to rely heavily on her support system in the months ahead as she faced the types of challenges that so often accompany cancer treatment.

-Among the hurdles the illness placed in Erica’s path were a blood clot that caused seizures and forced her temporary admission to the ICU, and as her first chemotherapy round progressed, a battle with depression that turned daily activities into exercises in mental resilience.
+Among the hurdles placed in Erica’s path were a blood clot that caused seizures and forced her temporary admission to the ICU, and as her first chemotherapy round progressed, a battle with depression that turned daily activities into exercises in mental resilience.

-“The shower is when I always had emotional moments,” she said.
+“The shower is when I always had emotional moments,” she says.
 “I’m in a shower chair, I can’t control the temp the way I want to, I’m getting hit in the face with water, my hair is falling out – I cried and my mom cried with me.”

 For the 22-year-old athlete who just months before was preparing for final exams and medical school interviews, the physical manifestation of her treatment could be jarring.